nerodemare/David-Patrick-Author-Bio/README.md

     <button class="MaybeButton" id="MaybeButton" onClick="MaybeButton()">I'm feeling wishy-woshy</button>
 ```

-(index.js - Line # 34) //Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page
+(index.js - Line # 34) <!--Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page-->

 ```
 function NoButton() {